Prompt-To-Product/worklog-ai/README.md

 Generate professional worklogs instantly from your code changes using AI.

-## What's New in v0.2.2
+## What's New in v0.3.1

+- **New Feature**: Auto-fill GitHub PR templates from `.github/*.md` files
-- **New Feature**: Generate commit messages and descriptions from code changes
+- Generate PR descriptions from uncommitted changes or selected commits
-- Added "Generate Commit Message" button to the sidebar
-- Specialized AI prompt for creating concise, imperative-style commit messages
-- Options to copy just the message or both message and description
-- Fixed the generate commit button view
+- Multi-commit selection with manual picker for comprehensive PR descriptions
+- Smart template filling with AI-generated content and auto-detected change types
+- Dynamic model selection for Gemini and OpenAI with real-time API discovery
+- Enhanced commit message generation with automatic details window

 [See full changelog](https://github.com/Prompt-To-Product/worklog-ai/blob/main/CHANGELOG.md)